appscode/blog/content/post/kubedb-v2022.08.08/index.md

          secretName: custom-config
 ```

-## Image Digest

-Now KubeDB operators use docker image with digest value (ie. `elasticsearch:7.12.0@sha256:383e9fb572f3ca2fdef5ba2edb0dae2c467736af96aba2c193722aa0c08ca7ec` ) while provisioning databases.
-For a given docker image, if there is any vulnerability-fix pushed in the docker registry with the same tag, the running pods will have no idea about the change.
-Adding the digest helps the KubeDB recommendation engine to verify whether the current docker images are up to date or not.
-If not, the engine will generate recommendations for Restart/Upgrade ops requests to update the database pods with the latest images.

-## MongoDB
+## OpsRequests
+There are two changes on all the kubeDB opsRequest Types.

-### OpsRequest
+### Apply

-We have added `apply` field to MongoDBOpsRequest CRD to control the execution of the opsRequest depending on the Database state.
+We have added the `apply` field to OpsRequest CRD to control the execution of the opsRequest depending on the Database state.
 Its supported values are `IfReady` & `Always`.
 Use `IfReady` if you want to process the opsReq only when the database is Ready.
 And use `Always` if you want to process the execution of opsReq irrespective of the Database state.

+### Skip
-We have also added opsRequest status named `Skipped`, & redesigned the execution order of MongoDBOpsRequest CROs.
+We have also added opsRequest status named `Skipped`, & redesigned the execution order of OpsRequest CROs.
 The idea behind skipping is something like this :

 1. If there are multiple opsReqs of the same ops-request type (like 3 'VerticalScaling' ) in the Pending state,
    We don't want to reconcile them one by one.
 Because only reconciling the last one is enough, & that is the user's desired spec.